SBecraft/aws-bootcamp-cruddur-2023/journal/week3.md

 ## Cognito in Identity Access Management
-1)	Cognito User and Identity pools integrated into `User Lifecycle Management` through the user provisioning process from onboarding to offboarding. .
+1)	Cognito User and Identity pools integrated into User Lifecycle Management through the user provisioning process from onboarding to offboarding. .
 Provisioning is the creation, update, and removal of access to a resource in an IT environment.
+`User Lifecycle Management`
 -	Onboarding new employee
 -	Provision
 -	Enforce